 - Unusual cases of a specific type of cancer, such as breast cancer in a man

 - Birth defects that are linked to certain inherited cancers

-- Being part of a racial group with a high risk of certain cancers along with one or more of the above
+- Being part of a racial or ethnic group with a high risk of certain cancers along with one or more of the above

 About Genetic Testing